cabooster/DeepCAD-RT/About.md

 <center><img src="https://github.com/cabooster/DeepCAD-RT/blob/page/images/deepcad6.png?raw=true" width="1000" align="middle" /></center>

 Considering the detection physics, three sources mainly contribute to the detection noise in fluorescence imaging, namely **the dark noise, the photon shot noise, and the readout noise**.
 Among them, the dark noise and the shot noise follow a Poisson distribution and the readout noise follows a Gaussian distribution.
 Hence, the detection noise of fluorescence microscopy follows a Mixed Poisson-Gaussian (MPG) distribution.
-Benefiting from advanced manufacturing technologies of integrated circuits and high-performance sensor cooling methods, the dark noise and the readout noise are relatively low. **Thus, the photon shot noise plays the dominant role in the MPG noise of fluorescence microscopy.**
+Benefiting from advanced manufacturing technologies of integrated circuits and high-performance sensor cooling methods, the dark noise and the readout noise are relatively low. **Thus, the photon shot noise plays the dominant role in fluorescence microscopy.**

 ### Our Contribution